 Min Height: 126 meter.

 Surface: Moderate.
 A mix of tarred surfaces and grassy track.
 May be muddy in places after heavy rain.
+The complete route is not suitable for off-road mobility scooters due to narrow gates near the summit area.

 Child Friendly: Yes, if children are used to walks of this distance and overall ascent.